 The Thame has a wide catchment area including Thame, Aylesbury and the Chilterns.
-Its flood levels can rise when flood water backs up from the Thames when that is in flood.
-This affects a few low-lying buildings on the edge of Dorchester; the mill in Overy has been severely flooded twice in recent years and all buildings in Overy are at risk.
+Its flood levels can rise in Dorchester when flood water backs up from the Thames when that is in flood.
 The risk of backing-up from the Thames may rise when the planned river Flood Relief schemes upstream are implemented.